fooster1337/wp-login-checker/README.md

-# wp-login-checker
+# Wordpress-Login-Checker
-tools to check the results of xmlrpc brute
+This is tools to check the results of xmlrpc brute